 - Return on investment

-- Business impact of implementing vs not implementing
+- Business impact of implementing vs. not implementing

 A simple answer is ‘relative’.
 Any security investments should be relative to the size and scale of the business of an organization.
 Cyber threat intelligence (CTI) is no different as well.
-Gone are the days where threat intelligence is offered as an add-on like a happy meal.
+Gone are the days where threat intelligence is offered as an add-on like a Happy Meal™.
 According to the latest SANS 2018 CTI survey, most respondents agreed CTI is becoming more useful overall, especially to security operations teams.
 This has led to an increased deployment rate of standalone CTI platforms.

 Any organization starting its CTI program should realize that threat intelligence is a process.
-But this doesn’t necessary mean it has to be manual or difficult in terms of cyber intelligence.
+But this doesn’t necessarily mean it has to be manual or difficult in terms of cyber intelligence.
 Neither it is cost prohibiting if one knows the right sources where to digest from and how to do that.
 There are plenty of quality open source and private threat feeds available.
-For example, ShadowServer produces over 40+ different types of feeds alone.
+For example, ShadowServer produces over 40 different types of feeds alone.

 Recognizing but more importantly, owning, the collection of threat intelligence is critical.
 You should be empowered to dictate the collection effort, regardless of formats or methods.
 And through automation, to help you focus on the intelligence that matters most for your organization.